chanzlee/track-suggester/README.md

 ## Description

-_.This webpage suggest best track in Epicodus in response to users answers.
+_.This webpage suggest the best track in Epicodus in response to users answers.
 The three tracks are C#/.Net, CSS/React.js, Ruby/Rails.
-It analyze the frequency of user's answers to optimize the suggestion._
+Back-end logic analyzes the frequency of user's answers that is linked to certain track and optimize the suggestion._

 ## Setup/Installation Requirements